907sjl/referrals_powerbi/README.md

   )
   , 0)
 ```
 The counts of canceled and rejected referrals build on to the **Count Sent after 90d** measure by adding filters to focus on those specific subsets of referrals that were sent.
-The canceled and rejected referrals are highlighted here because they are not considered in the percentage of referrals scheduled or seen after 90 days.
-It is possible to reach 100% for both metrics.
+The canceled and rejected referrals are highlighted here because they are not considered in the percentage of referrals seen.
+It is possible to reach 100%.

 ```
 Count Referrals Closed WBS after 90d =